wcarmon/docs/rust/modules.md

 1. parent/super modules can only access `pub` members & modules on sub-module types
 1. sub-module can access private members of parent/super modules
 1. Use `#[path = "path/to/file.rs"]` to get behavior like nodejs
+    1. Use sparingly since you're fighting the ecosystem

 ## Module: Relation to file system